 You’re Not Their Only Client

 Let’s face it – agencies juggle multiple clients.
-While good agencies manage this well, there’s always the possibility that other clients’ urgent needs might take priority over yours at crucial moments.
+While excellent agencies manage this well, there’s always the possibility that other clients’ urgent needs might take priority over yours at crucial moments.

 Communication Challenges